capacity4dev/c4d_import/README.md

 * Enable the c4d_migrate module.
 * Set the credentials & file directory of a local copy of the capacity4dev environment.

+### Install or upgrade

+Run the install script in case of a fresh installation:

+	$ ./install

+Or run the upgrade script, this will add the c4d_import package and enable the c4d_migrate module.

+	$ ./upgrade

 ## Usage